strimzi/strimzi-kafka-operator/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Try your changes from Pod inside your Kubernetes and OpenShift cluster, not just locally
 - [ ] Reference relevant issue(s) and close them after merging
 - [ ] Update CHANGELOG.md
-- [ ] Supply screenshots for visual changes changes such as Grafana dashboards
+- [ ] Supply screenshots for visual changes, such as Grafana dashboards